So you have your RV or Trailer packed and you are ready to go. But where?

 The 2.7-mile Sandia Peak Tramway just a small part of this place’s natural beauty.
 Be sure to check out the Petroglyph National Monument and Cibola National Forest.
 Simply not to be missed.
 With around 18 RV parks to choose from, it’s also an ideal destination for your home on wheels.

-I can tell you, the best reason to go to New Mexico is the Balloon Fiesta.
-It’s well known around the US, as they put hundreds of hot air balloons over the city.
-Not only can you park your RV right near the Fiesta site, but you can stay overnight for $40 to $250 and watch the balloons from right outside your front door.
+Not only can you park your RV right near the Fiesta site, but you can stay overnight for $50 to $250 and watch the balloons from right outside of your front door.
 Take in the sites, smell the roasting chiles, and enjoy the festivities from your own accommodations.
-Just be prepared to stay the minimum three-night and they sell out almost a year ahead.
+Just be prepared to stay the minimum three nights.
+They sell out almost a year in advance.

 Napa and Sonoma